Andrew-Costa-10114/a2-xoc/sample-miner-api/miner_docs.md

 - **Timeout**: 60 seconds per miner per question
 - **Fair**: Same questions sent to all miners at the same time

+### Minimum Response Time Enforcement

+To prevent miners from gaming the system with unrealistically fast responses:

+- **Enforcement Rule**: If a miner responds faster than 1/3 of their evaluation-round response time, the output is automatically delayed to match the minimum valid response time
+- **Purpose**: Ensures fair evaluation and prevents artificial speed optimization
+- **Impact**: Miners cannot gain an advantage by responding too quickly during evaluations
+- **Note**: This only applies during evaluation rounds, not regular user requests

 ### What Happens if You Fail

 - ❌ **Timeout**: If your API doesn't respond within 60s → Score = 0 for that question